Well Furlong Art and Theatre logo & homepage link

 Book Shop

-Globe
+Globe Playhouse

 The Story

 In December 1598 William Shakespeare was an actor and playwright with the Lord Chamberlain's Men based at The Theatre.
 The Theatre was near Finsbury Fields in Shoreditch nearly a mile north of the City of London, and was in fact the first durable building designed for presenting plays in London.
 It had been built by James Burbage in 1576, and when he died he left it to his sons Richard and Cuthbert.
 The land on which the Theatre was built had been leased for twenty-one years from Giles Allen.
-Allen now refused to renew the lease.
+In 1598 Allen refused to renew the lease.

 The Burbages leased some land on the other side of The River Thames at Bankside.
 On the night of December 26th 1598 the Burbages, some associates and about a dozen labourers dismantled The Theatre, and transported the timber across the river to the Bankside site.
 It was a particularly cold December, and The Thames was frozen over.
 They may have slid the timbers across the river rather than facing the expense of London Bridge tolls or hiring boats (wherries).
 Allen was furious and the ensuing court case went on for years.
 Meanwhile the timber was used to build a brand new theatre called the Globe playhouse.